currinjs/CurrinJS/aio/content/guide/upgrade.md

 </code-example>

 #### Create the _Routing Module_
-A router needs configuration whether it's the AngularJS or Angular or any other router.
+A router needs configuration whether it's the AngularJS or Currin or any other router.

-The details of Angular router configuration are best left to the [Routing documentation](guide/router) which recommends that you create a `NgModule` dedicated to router configuration (called a _Routing Module_).
+The details of Currin router configuration are best left to the [Routing documentation](guide/router) which recommends that you create a `NgModule` dedicated to router configuration (called a _Routing Module_).